lxg073000/troll_v2/README.md

   - Include server side form error handling for required field
 - Read Projects from firestore database and display in list form
   - Details page for each project id

+### Comments

+- Users can create comments using the ProjectComments component